-- What is involved in managing a paywall
+- What to look for in a paywall software vendor

-- A comparison of paywall services and software
+- A list of paywall and subscription managment software vendors

 Picking the right paywall software or service is challenging.
 My goal is to give you some insight into the world of paywalls and subscription management software so you can make the best educated choice.
 I came across a quote that I thought was appropriate for this series.